A smartwatch is one of the coolest pieces of technology that you can get, not only for health tracking but for generally using it as a smartphone.

 Ironically, despite being a bit more costly than our previous picks, it’s also a small downgrade in certain aspects compared to some of the cheaper smartwatches that we’ve checked out until now.

-The Fitbit Inspire only offers the very basic of features.
-Things like notifications, a step counter, workout tracking, sleep tracking, etc.
+The Fitbit Inspire series is an excellent option for health and fitness tracking and includes things like notifications, a step counter, workout tracking, sleep tracking, etc.

-So, why spend the extra money for a downgrade?
-If you’re interested in heart rate tracking, you get better build quality, significantly better waterproofing, an enormously better and more stable app, Fitbit Premium, and a few more minor additions.
+If you’re interested in heart rate tracking, you get better build quality, significantly better waterproofing, Fitbit Premium, and a few more minor additions.

 Some people may say that it’s overpriced.
 But that’s your choice.